 Find Out if Your Condition Qualifies You for SSD Benefits

-The Social Security Administration publishes a list of diseases, injuries, and disorders that qualify for Social Security Disability Insurance.
+The Social Security Administration publishes a list of diseases, conditions, and disorders that may allow an applicant to qualify for Social Security Disability Insurance benefits.
 They include the following:

-- Musculoskeletal system issues like a spinal injury or immobility
+- Musculoskeletal system issues like a spinal injury or joint problems

 - Mental illnesses, such as depression or anxiety

-- Neurological disorders, such as MS, Parkinson’s disease, or Alzheimer’s
+- Neurological disorders, such as Multiple Sclerosis, Parkinson’s disease, or Alzheimer’s

 - Vision or hearing loss